arrow-kt/arrow/arrow-site/docs/docs/patterns/monads/README.md

 As you have seen, neither A? nor Option implement Monad directly.
 Their actual `bind` and `just` capabilities are described by implementing the `Effect` interface.

 This is intentional, as you can potentially have several Monad implementations for a single type or even mix non-monadic effects inside `Effect` interfaces in order to provide more expressive DSLs.
-This is notorious in the actual Arrow implementations where effects such as `Either` can perform different forms of monad bind over multiple types like `Either` and `Validated` using the same idioms.
+This is notorious in the actual Arrow implementations where effects such as `Either` can perform different forms of monad bind over multiple types using the same idioms.

 Arrow specifies that Monad capabilities must be implemented by a separate object or class in terms of the `Effect` interface, referred to as the "instance of Monad for type F" or "computation expression for F".